adossantos-jr/spatial-fishing-risk-mapper/README.md

 ```
 vuln_df = read.csv('test_vulnerability_class.csv')
 ```
 This is defaulted to the name of the test data.
-Change the name accordingly to the name of your own file, such as:
+You can change this name to the name of your own file, such as:
 ```
 vuln_df = read.csv('my_iucn_classification.csv')
 ```